How to Organize Client Assets

 - Security: sensitive docs aren’t shared as open links in random threads.

-With principles locked, your tooling can actually enforce the system instead of fighting it.
+With principles locked, your tooling can actually enforce the system instead of fighting it in a natural way.

 Folder Architecture That Works